Does Michigan Have the Death Penalty?

-Michigan was the first English-speaking government in the world to totally abolish the death penalty for ordinary crimes.
-The Michigan Legislature voted to abolish the death penalty in 1846 and it has been the law ever since.
+Michigan was the world’s first English-speaking government to abolish the death penalty for ordinary crimes.
+The Michigan Legislature voted to abolish the death penalty in 1846, and it has been the law ever since.

 With one exception, all executions in areas that are now Michigan were performed before statehood in 1837.

 Although Michigan had outlawed the death penalty after becoming a State, the United States government hung Anthony Chebatoris at the Federal Correctional Institution in Milan, Michigan, in 1938.
 Mr. Chebatoris was convicted of a murder that occurred while he robbed a federal bank in Midland, Michigan.
 Because the execution was performed under the authority of the United States and in a facility on land owned by the federal government, which it had (and still has) exclusive jurisdiction under the United States Constitution, it technically did not occur within Michigan because federally owned lands are not legally part of the state where they are located.